ITU-BDSA2025-GROUP-17/Chirp/docs/report_compile.md

 ### Release

 Once the build and test succeed, a release workflow packages the application in Release mode.
-The app is published as a self-contained, single-file executable, versioned with a tag and uploaded as a GitHub Release artifact.
-This is handled by the workflow release.yml.
+The app is published as a self-contained, single-file executable, with a version-tag and uploaded as a GitHub Release artifact.
+This is handled by the workflow `release.yml`.
 \begin{figure}[H]
 \centering
 \includegraphics[width=0.49\textwidth]{diagrams/WorkflowRelease.png}